devwithu/EmbeddedFPSExample/docs-src/guide/health-shooting-lag-Compensation.md

 }
 ```

-No lets implement the actual shooting logic as a PerformShootRayCast function in the Room:
+Now lets implement the actual shooting logic as a PerformShootRayCast function in the Room:
 ```csharp
 public void PerformShootRayCast(uint frame, ServerPlayer shooter) {